-Founded in 1938, Tractor Supply Company (the "Company" or "we") is the largest operator of rural lifestyle retail stores in the United States ("U.S.").
+Founded in 1938, Tractor Supply Company (the "Company" or "we" or "our" or "us") is the largest rural lifestyle retailer in the United States ("U.S.").
 The Company is focused on supplying the needs of recreational farmers and ranchers and those who enjoy the rural lifestyle (which we refer to as the "Out Here" lifestyle), as well as tradesmen and small businesses.
 Stores are located primarily in towns outlying major metropolitan markets and in rural communities.
-At December 30, 2017, the Company operated a total of 1,853 retail stores in 49 states (1,685 Tractor Supply and Del's retail stores and 168 Petsense retail stores) and also offered a number of products online at TractorSupply.com and Petsense.com.
+The Company also owns and operates Petsense, LLC ("Petsense"), a small-box pet specialty supply retailer focused on meeting the needs of pet owners, primarily in small and mid-sized communities, and offering a variety of pet products and services.
+At December 29, 2018, the Company operated a total of 1,940 retail stores in 49 states (1,765 Tractor Supply and Del's retail stores and 175 Petsense retail stores) and also offered an expanded assortment of products online at TractorSupply.com and Petsense.com.